-In order for CareerSource Centers to deliver maximum value to workforce services participants, Attachment P (CareerSource Center Staffing), shall be adhered to, as it ensures the hiring of qualified staff and maintaining minimum staffing requirements.
-By submitting a response to this RFP, each respondent is agreeing to adhere to Attachment P in services in provides for SFWIB.
+In order for CareerSource Centers to deliver maximum value to workforce services participants, Attachment P (CareerSource Center Staffing), shall be adhered to, as it ensures the hiring of qualified staff.
+By submitting a response to this RFP, each respondent is agreeing to adhere to Attachment P services provided for SFWIB.